-An intercourse may happen between some of the coupled species, but the product offspring is sterile.
+Intercourse may happen between some of the coupled species, but the product offspring is sterile.

-If you look at the dogs, the cats and the rabbits, You will notice that although the cats differ from each other, they differ more than the rabbits, and the dogs, So it is impossible for the cats to mate with the rabbits.
+If you look at the dogs, the cats, and the rabbits, You will notice that although the cats differ from each other, they differ more than the rabbits, and the dogs, So it is impossible for the cats to mate with the rabbits.

-Mating can take place among any couple of cats whatever the difference in the shape or the size, so, all the cats are placed in one species, while the rabbits are classified in another different species and so dogs.
+Mating can take place among any couple of cats whatever the difference in shape or size, so, all the cats are placed in one species, while the rabbits are classified in another different species and so dogs.